Majorization-Minimization Networks for Inverse Problems: An Application to EEG Imaging: Introduction

 \section{Introduction}

 \IEEEPARstart{E}{stimating} a phenomenon from indirect or noisy measurements leads to an inverse problem, which is typically ill-posed and requires appropriate priors to ensure stable recovery~\cite{engl1996regularization}.
-Such problems arise in numerous applications, including imaging, geoscience, and biomedical signal analysis, and are particularly challenging in EEG source imaging (ESI), where one aims to infer cortical activity from scalp measurements through an ill-conditioned forward model and highly noisy observations~\cite{lustig2008compressedMRI, Fablet2021FourDVarNet, grech2008review}.
-In practice, the choice of an appropriate regularization is highly problem-dependent, often requiring substantial manual tuning and expert knowledge.
-This difficulty has motivated the development of learning-based approaches that infer priors or optimization strategies directly from data.

-Modern learning-based approaches increasingly rely on deep priors or unrolled iterative schemes, where a fixed number of optimization steps is made differentiable and trained end-to-end~\cite{gregor2010learning, yang2016deepADMM, adler2018LearnedPrimalDual, liu2019alista, arridge2019SolvingInverseProblems, monga2021AlgorithmUnrolling}.
-While these methods often achieve strong empirical performance, they remain sensitive to the choice of inner solvers and step sizes, and offer limited control over convergence and stability.
-Moreover, after training, the unrolled updates typically deviate from their original optimization interpretation, which reduces interpretability and makes convergence guarantees difficult to establish.

-In parallel, Learning-to-Learn (L2L) and meta-learning strategies aim to learn the optimization process itself, either by training neural networks to generate update rules~\cite{Andrychowicz2016LearningToLearn, Wichrowska2017LearnedOptimizers} or by learning geometric transformations of gradients, such as Meta-Curvature~\cite{Park2019MetaCurvature} or ModGrad~\cite{Simon2020ModGrad}, often within the Model Agnostic Meta Learning (MAML) framework~\cite{Finn2017MAML}.
-While these approaches demonstrate the potential of data-driven optimization, they typically do not provide explicit theoretical guarantees, such as descent or majorization properties.
-This lack of analytical structure makes their behavior harder to interpret and complicates the analysis of robustness in ill-posed inverse problems.

-To address these limitations, we introduce a learned Majorization–Minimization (MM) solver, formulated within a bilevel optimization framework.
-MM algorithms rely on the construction of quadratic surrogate majorants whose minimizers guarantee descent~\cite{hunter2000ot}, thereby providing a principled, interpretable, and stable update mechanism.
-Rather than learning an optimizer end-to-end, we preserve the analytical structure of gradient-based MM iterations and learn only the curvature majorant that controls each update.
-This curvature majorant is parameterized by recurrent neural networks (RNNs) that adapt dynamically to the current state and its gradient, effectively combining the explicit theoretical guarantees and analytical structure of classical MM methods with the adaptability of meta-learning.
+Such problems arise in numerous applications, including telecommunications, geoscience, imaging, and biomedical signal analysis~\cite{Malioutov2005sensorarrays, Fablet2021FourDVarNet, lustig2008compressedMRI, grech2008review}.
+A particular challenge in realistic environments is the presence of uncontrolled amplitude attenuation, such as fading effects in antenna arrays or skull conductivity attenuation in EEG Source Imaging (ESI)~\cite{Malioutov2005sensorarrays, grech2008review}.
+In this context, cosine similarity has emerged as a highly effective data-fidelity measure due to its scale-invariant properties.
+However, the non-convex and non-linear geometry of the cosine loss makes traditional first-order optimizers, such as Gradient Descent, prone to local minima or slow convergence.